 Possessing a graduate degree in business will open up many doors.
 Upper-level professional opportunities often require a graduate degree to be considered for the position.
 The MS in Organizational Leadership program will uniquely prepare you for these positions.
 The program shows you how to use teamwork to solve complex problems that businesses and other groups face.

 You will learn to focus on ways to inspire and motivate those with whom you work when you have a role as a leader.
 Businesses are always innovating and adapting to a changing world.
 The HFU organizational leadership program will allow you to help a company transition individuals and whole organizations to meet new industry trends and developments as they happen.
 You will have the chance to develop the components that are crucial to a management position.

 The program is unique in several ways, including:

 - A Blended Delivery Mode: Classes are offered in 8-week terms and students only meet face-to-face in two of those weeks.
 Face-to-face meetings are held on Saturdays at our Northeast Philadelphia campus.
 This is ideal for busy, working professionals located in Baltimore, NYC, and Harrisburg.
 Lodging is available at the Holiday Inn Express, located 1 mile from our Northeast Philadelphia campus.

-- A Healthcare Focus: The program focuses on the ever-expanding Healthcare industry.
-Examples of this coursework include:
+- Examples of this coursework include: